pyhys/minimalmodbus/docs/installation.rst

 If using Python2, use ``python`` instead of ``python3``.

-To make sure it is installed properly, print the _getDiagnosticString() message.
+To make sure it is installed properly, print the :func:`._getDiagnosticString` message.
 See the :ref:`support` section for instructions.

 You can also download the source directly from Linux command line::